 Practitioners in training who are working on case histories are not allowed to charge for their work.

 Every Practitioner listed on the Guild has been through the training programme here at Tilley Farm.
-They have attended a minimum of four, six day training clinics and are continuously updating their skills.
+They have attended a minimum of the required training clinics and/or modules and are continuously updating their skills.
 It is not compulsory for our Practitioners to join the Guild until they reach Practitioner Level 2 and above and some choose to work word of mouth or advertise locally.
 Unfortunately due to the increasing popularity of the work some people use the name TTouch to gain clients when they are not qualified or entitled to do so.
 The majority of unqualified people remove the name when asked but occasionally some refuse or go unnoticed.
 If you would like to validate the qualifications of anyone offering TTouch in your area please contact this office.
 We do not want you to waste your money or put your animal at risk.